barhantas/scrumpoker/README.md

 ## FOR RUN WITH DOCKER

+### Prerequisites
+Make sure that you do not need any proxy configuration.
+If you have to set proxy configuration,please uncommet proxy config part in both DockerFiles.

-> Please give your host machine IP Adress in `client/src/constants/index.js` as `IP`, if you want to run project with *docker*.
+Please give your host machine IP Adress in `client/src/constants/index.js` as `IP`.

+### RUN DOCKER
 > work in project root folder

 ```shell